Hurstbridge

 Employment performance in Hurstbridge ranks among the strongest 15% of areas evaluated nationally

-Hurstbridge has an educated workforce with prominent representation in essential services sectors.
-The unemployment rate was 2.1% as of June 2025, lower than Greater Melbourne's 4.6%.
+Hurstbridge has a highly educated workforce with significant representation in essential services sectors.
+Its unemployment rate is 2.1%, lower than Greater Melbourne's 4.6%.

-However, professional & technical services have limited presence, at 7.0% compared to the regional 10.1%.
-Employment opportunities locally may be limited as Census data shows fewer working residents than expected based on population.
-In the past year, employment increased by 1.8%, labour force by 1.5%, reducing unemployment by 0.3 percentage points.
-Meanwhile, Greater Melbourne saw employment growth of 3.5% and a rise in unemployment by 0.5 percentage points.
-State-wide in Victoria as of Sep-25, employment grew by 1.08% year-on-year, adding 39,880 jobs, with an unemployment rate of 4.7%.
-Nationally, the unemployment rate was 4.5%, and employment growth was 0.26%.
+Construction has a notable concentration with employment levels at 1.8 times the regional average.
+Professional & technical services have limited presence at 7.0% compared to the regional average of 10.1%.
+The area appears to offer limited local employment opportunities based on Census data analysis.
+Between June 2024 and June 2025, employment increased by 1.8%, labour force grew by 1.5%, reducing unemployment rate by 0.3 percentage points.
+In contrast, Greater Melbourne experienced employment growth of 3.5% and labour force growth of 4.0%.
 Jobs and Skills Australia's national employment forecasts from May 2025 project a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Hurstbridge's employment mix suggests local growth of approximately 6.7%% over five years and 13.6% over ten years, though this is a simplified extrapolation for illustrative purposes only.
+Applying these projections to Hurstbridge's employment mix suggests local growth of approximately 6.7%% over five years and 13.6% over ten years, though these are simple extrapolations for illustrative purposes only and do not account for localized population projections.

 Frequently Asked Questions - Employment